We’ve spent the past 6 months reviewing every SkyBell video doorbell along with many other video doorbells on the market today.

 Winner: Trim Plus

-When it comes to the SkyBell HD vs Skybell Trim Plus, the latter is the winner.
+When it comes to the SkyBell HD vs SkyBell Trim Plus, the latter product is the winner.
 It is shaped more like a traditional doorbell making the installation process more manageable.
-You can swap out your old doorbell and insert your new video doorbell without rearranging the wiring.
+You get to swap out your old doorbell and insert your new video doorbell without rearranging the wiring.

-The Skybell HD has a round shape making the places you can install it limited.
-With many homes, the area the doorbell is currently installed is likely between the door frame and a corner.
-Therefore, with the high definition version, you may need to cut a hole and drop new wiring in a better location.
+The SkyBell HD has a round shape making the places you can set it up limited.
+With many homes, the area the video doorbell is currently positioned is likely between the front door frame and a corner.
+Therefore, with the high definition version, you may need to cut a hole and drop new wiring in another location.